We look at the world once, in childhood. The rest is memory.

 A Field Journal

-At the outset of each session, every child receives a journal and writing implements.
-We encourage children to use these tools as an extension of their thinking.
-A place to capture observations or favorite quotes, or to reason through words, numbers, and diagrams.
+At the outset of each session, every child receives a journal.
+We encourage children to use these tools as an extension of their thinking, using quantitative, verbal, and visual tools of observation.
+The journal is not a private record like a diary, but a platform to share ideas and memories.

 After children leave The Field School, they keep their journals as a detailed memento of their friendships, favorite moments, and the way they felt on the island.